rafalkaczynsky/react-native-awesome-buttons/README.md

 (It's just an example what you can achieve with react-native)

-This reusable react-native component could be used in any App with payment options.
+This reusable react-native component could be used in any App where buttons needed :).

 How to run it locally from command line